 Broadway Hits and Writing Research

 When David Hein and Irene Sankoff decided to write the new Broadway musical Come From Away, they realized that interviews would be key to their success.
 In their writing research, they traveled to Gander, Newfoundland.
-They wanted to musicalize the story of an extraordinary week after 9/11 when 38 flightscome from away from across North America were re-routed after the World Trade Center towers were hit.
+They wanted to musicalize the story of an extraordinary week after 9/11 when 38 flights from across North America were re-routed after the World Trade Center towers were hit.
 Nearly 7000 strangers landed in Gander, Newfoundland, where the local community did what they could to make them comfortable.
 So many positive emotional bonds had formed over those dark days that there would be a 10-year reunion that Hein and Sankoff could witness.
 After many interviews, they began to sort and write.

 “What we came back with was hundreds of stories and all of these people we’d fallen in love with,” says Hein.
 “We’d fallen in love with Newfoundland; we wanted to tell every single story and we came back and we went up to this cabin in Northern Ontario and just spread out everything, all the newspaper articles we’d found, all the interviews we’d transcribed…and tried to find out how are we going to tell 1600 stories in a 100-minute musical with 12 actors?”
 Many cuts, rewrites, and revisions later, Come From Away began Broadway previews in February, 2017.